 An alternate option to get funds is with a cash-out refinance.
 Learn about a cash-out refinance to help you learn if it's a good solution for you.Learn about cash-out refinance opens in a new window

-If a home equity loan interests you, answer a few questions to get a personalized, no-obligation quote from Discover Home Equity Loans.Get a Quote opens in a new window
+If a home equity loan interests you, apply online now and get prequalified with Discover Home Equity Loans.Apply Now opens in a new window

 The relative benefits of a loan for debt consolidation depend on your individual circumstances and your actual debt payments.
 You will realize interest payment savings when you make monthly payments towards the new, lower interest rate loan in an amount equal to or greater than what you previously paid towards the higher rate debt(s) being consolidated.
 Keep in mind, though, while your monthly payments will be lower, in the long term you may pay more interest because the debt is extended over a longer period of time.